Pix'n Love Publishing : The Archaeologists of Video Games History

 My initial idea was to follow the entire second leg in August.

 As the tour starts with 3 nights at the Greek Theatre in Berkley, I could take a flight from France to San Francisco.
-Then I planed to rent a car (maybe a SUV or even a van) to take the long drive to Telluride, Collorado.
+Then I planed to rent a car (maybe a SUV or even a van) to take the long drive to Telluride, Colorado.
 After the 2 festival-like shows in the mountain, I'd drive furthur east to attend the 3 other 2 nights stands.
 The tour and summer ends on Jones Beach, in Long Island.
-Really close to where my story with Phish begun twelve years earlier in a warn july night of 1998 (see my story here).
+Really close to where my story with Phish begun twelve years earlier in a warn july night of 1997 (see my story here).
 I'd take the plane in New York to come back home the following day.

 Sure enough, traveling alone by car all of the USA from West to East should be a wild ride, but a long one.
 The distance between Berkley and Telluride, Telluride and Noblesville and finally East Troy and Wantagh are promise of day long drives, respectively 1766, 2255 and 1497 kilometers (sorry, I don't count in miles even if it'd seems shorter).
 I didn't investigate the possibility of continental flights.